MASTER OF RIVER DELTA DEVELOPMENT

 Want to find out more?

-The River Delta Development Master’s programme will begin in September 2018.
+The River Delta Development Master’s programme will begin in February 2019 provided there are sufficient registrations.
 We are working hard to put the finishing touches on the programme.
 If you would like to stay informed of the latest developments, please provide your contact information at

 info.hz.nl/master-RDD.
 If you have any questions at this time, please contact Anja de Groene, professor at HZ University of Applied Sciences at firstname.lastname@example.org.